 • Must be 18 Years or Older

-• A Valid Drivers License and 5 years of driving experience (to be able to transport clients)
+• A Valid Drivers License and 5 years of driving experience

 • Must complete the state required 40 Hour Domestic Violence Training